nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **General Commands**

-:information_source: Commands listed in this section are applicable to both guest management and vendor management.
+Commands listed in this section are applicable to both guest management and vendor management.

 [_Back to Top_](#table-of-contents)